Dr Abbie Garrington, MA (hons) PhD (Edinburgh) FRGS

 Authors of particular interest: James Joyce; D. H. Lawrence; Virginia Woolf; W. H. Auden.

-Current PhD students: Mr. Dominic Berry, "Night Modernism" (Second supervisor: Prof. Jason Harding); Ms. Angie Harris, "Terror and Ecstasy in the work of Virginia Woolf" (First supervisor: Prof. Pat Waugh).
+Current PhD students: Mr. Dominic Berry, "Nocturnal Modernism" (Second supervisor: Prof. Jason Harding); Ms. Angie Harris, "Terror and Ecstasy in the work of Virginia Woolf" (First supervisor: Prof. Pat Waugh).

 Recent and Forthcoming Presentations